Skip to content

 Indigenous culture

 It is important to note that Australia is a country whose traditional owners are the indigenous people.
 The palawa (Tasmanian Aboriginal) people are the traditional owners of lutruwita (aboriginal name for Tasmania).
 It is important to acknowledge and respect aboriginal history, culture and elders.
-For more information on where you can learn about Tasmanian Aboriginal Culture, visit https://hobartandbeyond.com.au/news-posts/aboriginal-culture/
+For more information on where you can learn about Tasmanian Aboriginal Culture, visit https://hobartandbeyond.com.au/blog/experience-tasmanian-aboriginal-culture-and-history/

 Making friends